aroach/containers-101/README.md

 drwxr-xr-x   1 root root   18 Jan 26  2016 usr
 drwxr-xr-x   1 root root   17 Jan 26  2016 var
 ```

+Notice that you are now in an Ubuntu "userland"!

 ## Part 2: Package an application